Overview

 db-network:

-• db_client: is a mysql client command line interface.
-It is responsible to create schema and could be used also for other purposes (ex. load demo test data etc.).
-It is using an entrypoint docker to create schema or load demo data and this plugin that helps waiting for mysql instance is started.
+- db_client: is a MySQL client command line interface.
+It is responsible for creating schema and could be used also for other purposes (ex. load demo test data etc.).
+It uses an entrypoint docker to create a schema or load demo data and this plugin helps to wait for MySQL instance to be started.

 case "$@" in